 I am a Research Associate in the Cathie Marsh Institute for Social Research at the University of Manchester.
-Currently I am based in the UKDS working as part of the User Support and Helpdesk team.
+I work with the UK Data Service as part of the User Support and Training team.

 My current research interests centre on health, inequalities, social support and the life course and using mixed methods to address complex research questions.
 Recently I have worked on two research projects.
 1) Growing Up Healthy in Families Across the Globe – Te Ao Whanau, a collaboration through Massey University, New Zealand.
 2) Urban Villages, developing participatory approaches to supporting older people living in inner-city environments: testing and adapting the ‘Village’ model in Manchester - funded by Manchester City Council